makinacorpus/DbToolsBundle/docs/content/anonymization/command.md

 ### Only anonymize specific targets

-Use this option if you want to anonymized only some specific targets during the process.
+Use this option if you want to anonymize only some specific targets during the process.

 ```sh
 console db-tools:anonymize --target target_1 --taget target_2